-The following tables detail the Group's and the Company's remaining contractual maturity for their non-derivative financial liabilities.
-The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group and the Company can be required to pay.
+The following tables detail the Group's remaining contractual maturity for their non-derivative financial liabilities.
+The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
 The tables include both interest and principal cash flows.